OPPO Find X9 Series Launches Globally, Redefining Flagship Experience With 200MP Hasselblad Telephoto, 7000+Mah Battery, Top-Tier Performance, And Coloros 16

 Find X9 is equipped with a substantial 7025mAh battery, all within a slim 7.99mm profile.
 Taking advantage of its larger size, Find X9 Pro packs an even more impressive 7500mAh battery, the largest in any OPPO flagship.

-When it's time to recharge, both models support 80W OPPO SUPERVOOCTM wired flash charging, 50W AIRVOOCTM wireless charging, and 10W reverse wireless charging for convenient power top-ups.
+When it's time to recharge, both models support 80W OPPO SUPERVOOC wired flash charging, 50W AIRVOOC wireless charging, and 10W reverse wireless charging for convenient power top-ups.

 Elegant Design, Built to Last